 For the constant in the big-$O$ notation, we primarily track the constant dependence on the manifold density $p$ and the test function $f$.
 When discussing overall error rates, we omit the constant dependence for notation brevity.
 The detailed constant dependence can be found in the proofs.
-Our fast-rate result matches the known point-wise convergence rate for fixed-bandwidth graph Laplacians using differentiable kernels \cite{singer2006graph, cheng2022eigen}.
-We also compare the scope of our results with previous works on $k$NN graph Laplacian convergence analysis \cite{calder2022improved,cheng2022convergence}, see Remarks \ref{rmk:cmp-calder} and \ref{rmk:cmp-cheng} for details.
+Our pointwise rate matches the known result for fixed-bandwidth graph Laplacians using differentiable kernels \cite{singer2006graph, cheng2022eigen}.

 Our graph Laplacian analysis is based on a refined analysis of the $k$NN estimator.
 Specifically, we uniformly bound the relative error between the empirical bandwidth function $\hrho$ and a population bandwidth function $\brho_{r_k}$ (see Definition \ref{def:bar-rho-epsilon}) on $\sM$, with high probability, to be